junxit/us-congress-bills-111/metadata.md

 - 2009-09-25 — Message on Senate action sent to the House.
 - 2009-09-25 — Received in the House.
 - 2009-09-25 — Referred to the House Committee on the Judiciary.
+- 2009-10-19 — Referred to the Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law.
+- 2009-11-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-11-17 — Considered under suspension of the rules. (consideration: CR H13030-13031; text as received in House: CR S13030)
+- 2009-11-17 — DEBATE - The House proceeded with forty minutes of debate on S. 1599.
+- 2009-11-17 — Ms. Chu moved to suspend the rules and pass the bill.
+- 2009-11-19 — Cleared for White House.
+- 2009-11-19 — Considered as unfinished business. (consideration: CR H13281)
+- 2009-11-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 904). (text: CR 11/17/2009 CR S13030)
+- 2009-11-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 904).(text: CR 11/17/2009 CR S13030)
+- 2009-12-02 — Presented to President.
+- 2009-12-02 — Presented to President.
+- 2009-12-14 — Became Public Law No: 111-113.
+- 2009-12-14 — Became Public Law No: 111-113.
+- 2009-12-14 — Signed by President.
+- 2009-12-14 — Signed by President.